About the Waco Team

 Master of Science in Counseling, Tarleton State University

-Melissa utilizes Rational Emotive Behavior Therapy (REBT) and Existential Therapy often in her work with clients.
-She is also trained in Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), Cognitive Processing Therapy for PTSD and Prepare Enrich.
+Melissa utilizes Cognitive Behavior Therapy (CBT), Rational Emotive Behavior Therapy (REBT) and Existential Therapy often in her work with clients.
+She is also trained in Dialectical Behavior Therapy (DBT), Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT), Cognitive Processing Therapy (CPT), and Prepare Enrich.

 Melissa can see clients both online or in the Waco office.
 She offers weekend and evening appointments.